ilarioazzollini/ilarioazzollini.github.io/aboutme.md

 cover-img: /blog/img/path.jpg
 ---

 Hi!
-My name is Ilario Antonio Azzollini and since November 2021 I am working as a _R&D Software Engineer_ at the [SACMI Innovation Lab](https://www.sacmi.it/en-us/Corporate/Innovation/Sacmi-Innovation-Lab).
+My name is Ilario Antonio Azzollini and I am currently working as a _R&D Software Engineer_ at the [SACMI Innovation Lab](https://www.sacmi.it/en-us/Corporate/Innovation/Sacmi-Innovation-Lab).
 In particular, I work in the automation and simulation software team.
 In line with my background studies, I mainly work on the development and testing of novel control algorithms.

 My work can be usually decomposed in the following subtasks:
 * mathematical system modeling (if not provided/already developed)